mzattera/cavacamixa/README.md

 This requires Java 1.8.

-Run it with `java -jar cavacamixa.jar`; JAR file is provided within latest release.
+Run it with `java -jar cavacamixa.jar -h`

+.jar file is provided within latest release.

 ## Longest game so far [March 22nd, 2025]